-MANAGEMENT DISCUSSION AND ANALYSIS (MD&A) AS OF MAY 29, 2019 TO ACCOMPANY THE UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS OF LINCOLN MINING CORPORATION (THE "COMPANY" OR "LINCOLN") FOR THE THREE MONTHS ENDED MARCH 31, 2019.
+MANAGEMENT DISCUSSION AND ANALYSIS (MD&A) AS OF NOVEMBER 28, 2019 TO ACCOMPANY THE UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS OF LINCOLN GOLD MINING INC. (Previously - LINCOLN MINING CORPORATION) (THE "COMPANY" OR "LINCOLN") FOR THE NINE MONTHS ENDED SEPTEMBER 30, 2019.

-This Management's Discussion and Analysis ("MD&A"), which has been prepared as of May 29, 2019, should be read in conjunction with the uaudited condensed interim consolidated financial statements of the Company for the three months ended March 31, 2019 and the annual consolidated financial statements of the Company for the year ended December 31, 2018.
-All financial amounts are stated in Canadian currency unless stated otherwise.
+This Management's Discussion and Analysis ("MD&A"), which has been prepared as of November 28, 2019, should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company for the nine months ended September 30, 2019 and the annual consolidated financial statements of the Company for the year ended December 31, 2018.
+All financial amounts are in Canadian currency unless stated otherwise.

-This MD&A contains certain forward-looking statements based on the best beliefs, and reasonable assumptions of the management of Lincoln Mining Corporation.
+This MD&A contains certain forward-looking statements based on the best beliefs, and reasonable assumptions of the management of Lincoln Gold Mining Inc. (previously Lincoln Mining Corporation).
 There are many risks and uncertainties attached to the mineral exploration business.
-Given these risks and uncertainties, the reader should not place undo reliance on these forward-looking statements.
+Given these risks and uncertainties, the reader should not place undue reliance on these forward-looking statements.